Complexity of random smooth functions on compact manifolds

 Observe that if $\bu:M\to\bR$ is a fixed Morse function and $c$ is a constant, then

 but

 where $\ast$ denotes the convolution of two finite measures on $\bR$.
 More generally, if $X$ is a scalar random variable with probability distribution $\nu_X$, then the expected variational complexity of the random function $X+\bu$ is the measure $\nu_X\ast \bsi_u$, where $\ast$ denotes the operation of convolution.
-In particular, if the distribution $\nu_X$ is a Gaussian, then the measure $\bsi_\bu$ is uniquely determined by the measure $\bsE(\bsi_{X+\bu})$ since the convolution with a Gaussian is an injective operation.
+In particular, if the distribution $\nu_X$ is a Gaussian, then the measure $\bsi_\bu$ is uniquely determined by the measure $\nu_X\ast \bsi_u$ since the convolution with a Gaussian is an injective operation.

 It turns out that it is easier to understand the statistics of the variational complexity of the perturbation of a random $\bu\in\bsU_L$ by an independent Gaussian variable of cleverly chosen variance.